forskamse/Bluetooth-Attendance-Tracking-System-Based-on-RaspberryPi/README.md

 # RPi Bluetooth Attendance Information Collection System

 This system helps collect attendance information in a non-inductive way by scanning the nearby Bluetooth or BLE device using Raspberry Pi.

 The system stores information in InfluxDB and makes the information observable via Grafana.

-Daily report is also supported.
+The Daily report is also supported.

 ## Installation